- Fisheries Home

 Approaching an overfished condition – Expected to be overfished within two years.

-Rebuilt – A previously overfished stock has increased in abundance to the target level that supports MSY.
+Rebuilt – A previously overfished stock that has increased in abundance to the target population size that supports its maximum sustainable yield.

 NOAA Fisheries’ stock assessments are key to sustainable fisheries management.
 A number of NOAA Fisheries resources can help you learn more.